Steps to Filling Out the FAFSA For Students and Parents

 Two-thirds of precollege FAFSA applicants list only one college on their applications.
 For many, this is a mistake!
 You are allowed and encouraged to add every school you’re considering, even if you haven’t applied or been accepted yet.
-There is no harm in adding schools so, when in doubt, add the school(s).
+There is no harm in adding schools so when in doubt, add the school(s).
 You can add up to 10 at a time.
-If you’re applying to more than 10 schools, here’s what you should do.

 5. Dependency Status